Driplytics/Flight-Delay-Analysis-/README.md

 ##  Project flow
 ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Project%20flowArtboard%201.png)
-1.__Data Cleaning :__ The Flight Data is a cleaned up Dataset, hence required no further cleaning, except some optional transformations.
+1.__Data Cleaning :__ The Flight Dataset is a cleaned up Dataset, hence required no further cleaning, except some optional transformations.
 On the other hand, the overlay Data needed some cleaning and transformation to remove unneeded columns from the Table.

 ___